 After you complete the agreement

-You will receive an email with information on the embargo, including instructions on the timelines for distribution of embargoed materials and the teleconference ID number for the technical briefing and/or embargoed event.
-Any questions about the embargo can be addressed to the government representative identified in that email.
+You will receive an email with information on the embargo, including instructions on the timelines for distribution of embargoed materials and the teleconference ID number for the media briefing and/or embargoed event Any questions about the embargo can be addressed to the government representative identified in that email.